evereverland/2019/links-of-interest/memory-and-usable-past.md

 # Memory, history and a usable past

+TA: _What I like by starting off with Wikipedia is that it is so easy to double click into many aspects of a topic in a matter of minutes.
+The speed helps create a broader perspective before the mind hardens your thought into the usual static, biased, simplistic memories._

 ## Howard Zinn

 SC + TA: From "red diaper baby" to _eminence rouge_.